CMPS-2200/assignment-04-template/assignment-04.md

 already sorted permutations.
 How do the running times compare to the asymptotic bounds?
 How does changing the type of input list change the relative performance of these algorithms?
-Note that you may have to modify the list sizes based on your system memory; compare at least 10 different list sizes.
-The `print_results` function in `main.py` gives a table of results, but feel free to use code from Lab 1 to plot the results as well.
+Note that you may have to modify the list sizes based on your system memory.
+When running the fixed pivot quicksort on an already sorted list, list sizes signicantly over 800 might cause quicksort to exhaust your recursion depth.
+If this happens, lower the maximum list size.

+The `print_results` function in `main.py` gives
+a table of results, but feel free to plot the results as well.

 **Enter answers in `answers.md`**

 **3c)**

 Python uses a sorting algorithm called [*Timsort*](https://en.wikipedia.org/wiki/Timsort), designed by Tim Peters.
 Compare the fastest of your sorting implementations to the Python sorting function `sorted`, conducting the tests in 3b above.
+Here you should no longer be testing the fixed pivot quicksort variant and should not be severely restricted by your systems recursion depth.
+Perform this comparison using larger sizes.

 **Enter answers in `answers.md`**